-Question 1: what are the advantages of rock wool in building heat preservation and fire prevention?
+Question 1: what are the advantages of rockwool acoustic panels in building heat preservation and fire prevention?
 What problems should be paid attention to in building heat preservation and fire prevention?

 Question 2: to use rock wool products with good thermal conductivity and fire resistance, does it mean that the requirements of tensile strength, water absorption and durability must be reduced?

-Answer: the high-quality rock wool produced in China can completely meet all the requirements of tensile strength, water absorption, durability and heat preservation performance, and belongs to class a non-combustible material.
-In most applications, the thermal insulation performance of rock wool is comparable to that of polystyrene panel, and even exceeds that of polystyrene panel in some applications.
+Answer: the high-quality rock wool acoustic panels produced in China can completely meet all the requirements of tensile strength, water absorption, durability and heat preservation performance, and belongs to class a non-combustible material.
+In most applications, the thermal insulation performance of rock wool acoustic panels is comparable to that of polystyrene panel, and even exceeds that of polystyrene panel in some applications.

 Question 3: what is the external wall insulation system?
-Can rock wool be applied to the external wall insulation composite system?
+Can rock wool acoustic panels be applied to the external wall insulation composite system?

 Answer: the external thermal insulation system of the external wall refers to an engineering practice that uses certain fixed methods (bonding, mechanical anchoring, spraying, pouring, etc.) to fix the thermal insulation material with low thermal conductivity (better thermal insulation effect) and the building wall, increase the average thermal resistance value of the wall, so as to achieve the thermal insulation or insulation effect.

-Rock wool external wall thermal insulation system has the advantages of low thermal conductivity, good permeability and high combustion performance level.
+Rock wool acoustic panel has the advantages of low thermal conductivity, good permeability and high combustion performance level.
 It can be applied to the energy-saving thermal insulation engineering of new, expanded and reconstructed residential buildings and public buildings, including external wall thermal insulation, non-transparent curtain wall thermal insulation and fire insulation belt of EPS external thermal insulation system.
 It can be used together with thermal insulation materials with combustion performance less than Grade A, so as to improve the fire-fighting and fire-fighting function of the building exterior wall.
-Rock wool is an excellent thermal insulation product for composite system of external wall external insulation.
-Not only that, because of its non-combustible performance, rock wool is also a solution for building fire safety, and is regarded as the preferred material and solution for high-rise buildings.
-The flammability of foam insulation products will cause great risk and damage to people and property.
-Therefore, Europe and the United States are not allowed to use this material in high-rise buildings.
+Rock wool is an excellent thermal insulation product for composite system of external wall.
+Not only that, because of its non-combustible performance, rock wool acoustic panel is also a solution for building fire safety, and is regarded as the preferred material and solution for high-rise buildings.
+The flammability of foam insulation products will cause great risk and damage to people and property, therefore, Europe and the United States are not allowed to use this material in high-rise buildings.

-Question 4: in Europe, such as Germany, does rock wool only occupy a small market share in all applications of external insulation composite system?
+Question 4: in Europe, such as Germany, does rock wool acoustic panels only occupy a small market share in all applications of external insulation composite system?

-Answer: in Germany, for high-rise buildings with a height of more than 22 meters, the market share of rock wool in the external insulation composite system is 100%.
-Rock wool accounts for 5.6% of the market share in all applications of external insulation composite system, but this statistical result includes the most common building in Europe: low-rise-single family residence, which is not comparable with the high-rise building structures prevailing in China.
+Answer: in Germany, for high-rise buildings with a height of more than 22 meters, the market share of rock wool acoustic panels in the external insulation composite system is 100%.
+Rock wool accounts for 5.6% of the market share in all applications of external insulation composite system, but this statistical result includes the most common building in Europe.

 Question 5: what's the difference between rock wool and slag wool?